vagharsh/consul-tree/README.md

 `consulUrl = "http://192.168.220.145:8500/v1/kv/";`

-you can also check my docker repo for a ready made container to run it next to the consul container, just make sure you have the `config.php` file on the same host which consul is hosted and mount that file with the container and run it with this command.
+you can also check my docker repo for a ready made container at https://hub.docker.com/r/vagharsh/consul-tree/ to run it next to the consul container, just make sure you have the `config.php` file on the same host which consul is hosted and mount that file with the container and run it with this command.

 `docker run --name consul-tree -d -v /opt/consul-tree/config.php:/var/www/html/config.php -p 8123:80 --restart always vagharsh/consul-tree`